hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 \page
 ### Six of a kind

+<div class='pageNumber auto'></div>

 #### (111111) The Pit
 The Pit is the impact site of the meteor when it first struck the city, a vast yawning crevasse that radiates an air of malice.
 Its depths still smolder after the past few years with the burning green glow of Wyrdstone fire as veins of stone pulsate upwards through the earth.
-This is the domain of the Shadow Lord, Daemon Prince known as Be'Lakor , and no-one is welcome here - not even his own servants.
+This is the domain of the Shadow Lord, a Daemon Prince known as Be'Lakor , and no-one is welcome here - not even his own servants.

 If you wish you may send a single Hero into The Pit to attempt to steal as much Wyrdstone as possible.
 The Hero must take a Terror test and then an Initiative test.
 If either of these are failed the Hero never returns from their expedition and is removed from your roster.